 Crawford and Son

 Longtime local star Scott Crawford brings technical precision and visual acumen to this sleek spot in Raleigh’s lovely Oakwood neighborhood.
 His food tastes as beautiful as it looks, but it’s also deeply rooted in the region.
-Beef tartar gets a North Carolina makeover, chopped peanuts mingling with the tender meat, puffy pork rinds teetering on top for scooping.
+Beef tartare gets a North Carolina makeover, chopped peanuts mingling with the tender meat, puffy pork rinds teetering on top for scooping.
 A multicolored, shaved carrot salad, strewn with baby herbs, celery leaves and citrus, and dressed in a creamy carrot “butter,” is the best and brightest way to eat your vegetables.

 Crawford puts the emphasis on the “pudding” in mushroom bread pudding, a custardy umami bomb exploding with delectability.
 Woodsy, earthy flavors abound: a duck egg gilds duck-laced pappardelle and hen of the woods mushrooms grace slow-roasted chicken confit perched atop a creamy rice porridge.
 The wine list is short but smart.
-A young Chavannes “Cote de Brouilly,” in particular, flatters the food.
+A young Chavannes “Côte de Brouilly,” in particular, flatters the food.
 The house also offers an au courant list of drinking vinegars and keenly crafted cocktails like a refreshing lemongrass gimlet served in a giant coupe.
 Desserts are sculptural, collagelike.
 Lemon poppyseed cake came ripped to bits on a tangerine custard with fresh citrus and white chocolate gravel, a buoyant ending to a first-rate meal.
-Dinner only, closed Sunday and Monday; reservations recommended; $115.
+Dinner only, closed Sunday and Monday.
+Reservations recommended. $115.

 Crawford and Son